 Pros

-- It has amino acids that promotes a healthy heart and eyes.
+- Has amino acids that promotes a healthy heart and eyes

-- This canned food aided in fast recovery of undernourished felines, said some owners.
+- Aids in fast recovery of undernourished felines

 Cons